 Browse our library of planning courses

-Adobe Photoshop CC is widely recognized among design professionals as the premier image editing software, with a number of useful applications for urban planning.
-This course gives you a step-by-step introduction to the basic tools of Photoshop CC.
+Adobe InDesign is widely recognized among design professionals as the premier document layout software, with a number of valuable applications for urban planning.
+This course gives you a step-by-step introduction to the basic tools of InDesign CS6.

 Developed in conjunction with other movements, the Tactical Urbanism approach allows a host of local actors to test new concepts before making substantial political and financial commitments.
 Sometimes sanctioned, sometimes not, Tactical Urbanism features the following five characteristics: phased instigation, meeting local planning challenges, realistic and short term, low risk-high gain, and stakeholder capacity building.